This is a brief guide to what we learned about living in Zanzibar.

 We’ll share a full review/guide to “Living in Zanzibar” a little later, covering many more things (like money, internet and food).
 But first, here’s the first seven things we learned, all of which caught us by surprise.

-This isn’t like “Persian time” or “Island time” or whatever other (non-German) culture you’re familiar with that generally has a comically lax attitude towards being on time.
+This isn’t like “Persian time” or “Island time” or whatever other (non-German) culture you’re familiar with that has a comically lax attitude towards punctuality.

 The reason for this is that in Swahili (referring to “coastal African”, not just the language) culture, the day starts in the evening.
 A lot of traditions follow this rule, like for example in Jewish and Muslim culture.
 For them, the day starts at sunset.

-But for Jews and Muslims, they keep that tradition only for the most important things like festivals, whereas for the time of day, they stay in sync with the rest of the world.
+But for other non-Swahili cultures that follow this tradition, they do it only for the most important things like festivals.
+For the time of day, they stay in sync with the rest of the world.

 Not the Swahili people.
-In Tanzania, Kenya and Ethiopia (and maybe elsewhere in East Africa), people go by a “daylight clock” that’s 12 hours long but that starts at 6am in the morning.
-In Tanzania and Kenya it’s called “Swahili time”.
-In Ethiopia they call it “Ethiopian time”.
+In Tanzania, Kenya and Ethiopia (and maybe elsewhere in East Africa), people go by a “daylight clock” that’s 12 hours long but that starts at 6 am.
+In Tanzania and Kenya, it’s called “Swahili time”.
+In Ethiopia, they call it “Ethiopian time”.

-- Saa moja asubuhi = (literally) “1 o’clock in the mornign” = (interpreted) 7 AM
+- Saa moja asubuhi = (literally) “1 o’clock in the morning” = (interpreted) 7 AM

 - Saa nane mchana = (literally) “8 o’clock in the afternoon” = (interpreted) 2 PM